 Keep reading to choose the right lawn mower engine for your yard!

-Engine power and cc’s
+#1 Engine power

 For a car engine, you will hear a ‘3 liter v6 or a 2.5l’.
 The ‘liters’ refers to cubic liters and is the measurement of volume inside all the cylinders in the engine when the pistons are in the retracted position.